 Shoes 253 by Andy Warhol is a screenprint from the artist’s Shoes series.
 The portfolio revisits some of his earliest work, reconceptualizing past subject matter through the evolution of his artistic style.
 The series reflects Warhol’s 1950s commercial work as a fashion illustrator for Glamour, Vogue, and Harper’s Bazaar, and I. Miller & Sons.
-Here, Warhol reimagines his shoe designs that predate his artistic notoriety, long before works such as the Marilyns, Campbell’s Soup Cans, Brillo Boxes, and Coca-Cola Bottles.
+Here, Warhol reimagines his shoe designs that predate his artistic notoriety, long before works such as the Marilyns and Campbell’s Soup Cans.
 Other works from the series include Shoes 257 and Shoes 254.

-Shoes 253 came about when Andy Warhol received a project for an ad campaign by fashion designer Roy Halston Frowick, better known by his brand name Halston, to promote the brand’s shoes.
-Warhol received a sample box of shoes, which his assistant, Ronnie Cutrone, scattered across the floor of his studio.
+Got a load of 1950s used shoes down on Canal Street for $2 a pair.
+It’s just the shoes I used to draw, all the Herbert Levine shoes with the creative lasts” (Andy Warhol & Pat Hackett.
+The Andy Warhol Diaries).
+He brought the shoes back to his studio, and Ronnie Cutrone scattered them all across the floor.
 Warhol, taken by the appearance of the scattered shoes, began taking polaroids of the shoes laid out.
-Warhol continuously rearranged the shoes, similar to how they looked when Cutrone scattered them on the floor.
+Warhol continuously rearranged the shoes, similar to how they looked when Cutrone scattered them.
 He photographed them against white sheets of paper while removing and incorporating his personal collection of shoes into the arrangement.

 The Shoes 253 screenprint depicts an assortment of shoes dispersed against a glimmering black background, mimicking the imagery of shoes left carelessly across the floor.
 The vibrant colored shoes contrasting against the black background further emphasize the colors, drawing attention to the details within the assortment of shoes.
 Warhol’s inclusion of the diamond dust technique caused the prints to appear enhanced on the surface.
 He drew this inspiration from diamond dust prints made by artist Rupert Jasen Smith, who Warhol proclaimed as a master printmaker.
 Unlike Smith, Warhol avoided using industrial-grade ground-up stones to employ the diamond dust effect, viewing the material as too rough to work with.
 Instead, Warhol used pulverized glass to create the sparkling effect.